 It is against the law and against company policy to use inside information for your own benefit, or on behalf of others.
-This includes selling or buying shares or other securities such as listed bonds on the basis of inside information, which is known as "insider dealing", and is a serious criminal offence.
+This includes selling or buying shares or other securities such as listed bonds based on inside information, which is known as "insider trading", and is a serious criminal offence.
 It is also an offence to share inside information with any other person if they might use it to make a trading decision.